wolgemoth/FinalYearProject/README.md

 I have not yet tested building for Windows.
 SDL2 and GLEW are already included in the project's "external" folder and linked through CMakeLists.txt, but you may need to do additional setup.

-If you are able to successfully build for Windows, please let me know so that I can officially add build support for this platform.
+If you are able to successfully build for Windows, please let me know so that I can officially add build support for this platform!

 ### Dependencies